π¬π² Gambia

 Banjul β The vibrant capital city of The Gambia.

-Banjul, known as the “City of Banjul,” is a vibrant and bustling capital, rich in culture and history.
-Founded by the British in the early 19th century, the city boasts a fascinating blend of traditional Gambian culture and colonial heritage, making it a significant historical hub in West Africa.
+Known as “The City of Banjul,” the capital is a lively and culturally rich city.
+Established by the British in the early 19th century, it blends traditional Gambian culture with its colonial history, making it an important historical hub in West Africa.

 π Timeline of Banjul

-1965: The Gambia gains independence from British colonial rule.
+1965: The Gambia gains independence from Britain.

 π Quick Stats